-In order to enter I had to win the Ms. New York Wheelchair pageant first, which I did.
+In order to enter I had to win the Ms. New York Wheelchair pageant first, which I happily did.
 I was starting to been seen as someone who could show that disabled women can be beautiful and stylish, just like any other woman.
 I could be a role model myself.

 Since then I have opened a private therapy practice, addressing the issues around dating, sexuality, and romance for disabled clients.
 I differentiate between self-esteem and dateable self-esteem in my psychological practice.
-I have found that many people with disabilities have overall high self-esteem, but this is separate from the self-esteem involved in dating.
+I have found that many people with disabilities have high overall self-esteem, but this is separate from the self-esteem involved in dating.

 For example, most of my clients have successful careers and fantastic social lives.
-They have found satisfaction with their life but, in the area of dating and romance, their confidence is at very low levels .
+They have found satisfaction with their life, but in the area of dating and romance, their confidence is at very low levels .

 I love my practice, and hope that I can help individual people.
-But I don’t want to stop there; I want to reach the masses, to change the way society views of people with physical disabilities.
+But I don’t want to stop there; I want to reach the masses, to change the way society views people with physical disabilities.

 I hired a publicist right after winning the title of Ms. Wheelchair New York so that I could really push forward with changing the negative image that society has, and raise disabled people up from a marginalized status.
 I wanted to make it ‘cool’ to date someone in a wheelchair.
-Through the media, I continually strive to debunk the negative stereotypes that people with disabilities are not sexy, not beautiful, and not glamorous.
+Through the media, I continually strive to debunk the negative stereotype that people with disabilities are not sexy, not beautiful, and not glamorous.

 Then, a very thrilling moment occurred that would help to catapult this aim into the spotlight.
 Fashion designer Carrie Hammer asked me to be a model in her runway show.
 She decided to use ‘role’ models instead of the traditional runway models, and was featuring entrepreneurs, CEOs, and other business executives.

-The excitement coming through the telephone wire during that call was electric.
+The excitement coming through the telephone during that call was electric.
 When she said that she would have to check if the runway was accessible, we both said that we would build the ramp ourselves if we had to!

-Being in hair and makeup on the day of the show, I felt like every other model there and I thought; “this is how it should be.”
+Being in hair and makeup on the day of the show I felt like every other model there and I thought; “this is how it should be.”
 After the audience was seated and the DJ was playing, I turned my wheelchair onto that runway and new that this would be the moment when I could change the world for the better for people with disabilities.